Supply chain network: Reverse Supply-Chain Network Design

 A new requirement for 'reverse supply-chain network design' has arisen from the environmental impact of end-of-life goods.
 This particular network design addresses logistical issues such as collection, processing and recycling of end-of-life goods.
 Companies that design both forward and reverse supply-chain processes together, with recycling & disposal in mind, have been noted to have the greatest success.
 Through this, organizations can support goods from production to disposal creating a 'closed-loop system'.

 Examples of reverse supply network design

 Bosch is a company that capitalizes on this closed-loop system by building sensors into their power tool motor.
 Bosch can quickly assess the state of a motor reducing the cost of inspection and disposal, thereby increasing their profit margin on refurbished power tools.

 Supply-Chain-Network Risk Analysis

-Though designing a supply-chain network can cut costs within a company, it is important to note the supply chain is not static but rather a continually improving model and adapt in response.
 A key part of designing the supply-chain network is ensuring the network is versatile enough to cope with future uncertainties.

 The uncertainties associated with supply-chain networks fall within two categories, Endogenous uncertainty and Exogenous uncertainty.